WebKit/Speedometer/suites-experimental/scrollytelling/DESIGN.md

 This document records the concise design decisions and architectural rules for the **The Evolution of a House** scrollytelling benchmark workload in Speedometer.

 ## Executive Design Decision
-The workload models a 1950s mid-century architectural journal and technical drafting print advertisement.
-To maintain visual harmony and benchmark performance consistency, all layout components, CSS styles, Canvas procedural renderings, and SVG overlays must follow these five foundational rules:
+The workload models a 1950s/1960s mid-century architectural journal, technical drafting blueprint, and precision print instruction manual (such as the classic 1968 Canon Autozoom 518 instruction manual).
+To maintain visual harmony and benchmark performance consistency, all layout components, CSS styles, Canvas procedural renderings, and SVG overlays must follow these foundational rules:

+### Aesthetic Reference: Inverted 1968 Canon Autozoom 518 Graphic & Layout Style
+Our visual identity adapts the utilitarian yet refined late-1960s Japanese industrial technical print design of the Canon Autozoom 518 manual, inverted for a negative dark-mode drafting void (`#000000` pure black background, `#111111` drafting canvas, `#ffffff` primary white text and linework).
+The typography establishes a strict hierarchy combining bold, condensed mid-century display lettering with clean, airy geometric sans-serifs (resembling Futura/Helvetica) and typewriter monospace engineering tables.
+Section headers and step sequences (`1`, `2`, `3`) leap from the dark canvas in high-contrast **crimson-ruby accent red** (`#D12B3E`), paired with crisp red leader-line callouts (`---→`) targeting mechanical and structural components.
+The layout balances technical precision and human warmth through asymmetric grids, slanted geometric shapes, rounded rectangular diagram frames, and high-contrast duotone architectural line art.

 ### 1. 1950s Black & White Blueprint / Planning Design with Organic Watercolor Accents
 - **Pure Black Background & B&W UI**: The UI theme is negative blueprint drafting (light on dark void).
 Body background is `#000000`.
 Inactive cards and drafting canvas are `#111111`, active cards are `#0a0a0a`.
 Primary drafting ink and typography is `#ffffff`.
 Secondary lines are `#cccccc` and `#777777`.